-FLUE POLICY 1.16-f: The Town shall strive to provide for horseback riding, walking and bicycling opportunities along its comprehensive multi-use Greenway trails system to enhance its rural character. {BCPC Policy 9.12.08} containing adequate recreational facilities involving trail heads, parking for trailers, show rings, and other amenities.
+FLUE POLICY 1.16-f: The Town shall strive to provide for horseback riding, walking and bicycling opportunities along its comprehensive multi-use Greenway trails system to enhance its rural character. {BCPC Policy 9.12.08}

 FLUE POLICY 1.16-g: The Town shall strive to continue to develop partnerships with the equestrian community to develop and promote the equestrian lifestyle.